Paper Art Jewelry

 Selecting the type of paper to use is a matter of personal preference; just make sure to choose paper that can hold a crease.
 Paper styles can range from traditional or contemporary, calm or extravagant and graceful or quirky.
 Although you can experiment with an array of paper, Washi ("wa" meaning Japanese and "shi" meaning paper) is the traditional paper used to create origami and is a type of paper made in Japan by using wooden fibers.
 It is more durable than ordinary paper made from wood pulp.

-Two adhesives are suggested when creating origami jewelry.
+Two adhesives are suggested when creating paper art jewelry.
 Mod Podge® is easy to use, holds tight and dries quickly and clear with a high-gloss finish.
 The Vibrance Paper Bead Glaze is also a great adhesive as it is easy to use, dries in one to two hours, creates a smooth finish, enriches the color of paper, offers water resistance and provides a glossy finish.

 To Make Paper Embellished and Covered Beads

 Trim the paper into the desired shape.
 For round or oval beads, cut the paper into strips.
 This will ensure the entire bead is covered.
 Using a paintbrush, paint a thin layer of Mod Podge or Vibrance Paper Bead Glaze onto the paper.
 Experiment and choose which you prefer.
 Lay the paper over the bead, smoothing it down as you go.
 Continue to paint on the adhesive and lay down the paper until the bead is covered as desired.